 Lou Zhongping grasped luckily the first chance granted by Chinese Reform and Opening up to the civil-run businesses.
 With his hard work and wisdom, he runs quickly in the golden age for the Chinese Manufacturing Industry.

 In the beginning, nobody cares about the straws with little profits.
 With the low threshold, low technological contents, and profits, straws could be known as products that are difficult and not worthwhile to produce in all the small commodities in Yiwu.
 But as Lou Zhongping’s factory has witnessed rapid development, many businessmen in Yiwu followed his steps to run factories.
-Overnight, the numbers of straw factories grew by multiple times.
+Overnight, the numbers of biodegradable straws bulk factories grew by multiple times.
 At that time, none of these straw products own official brands and logos, not to mention people’s consciousness of product rights protection.
 They were just using a package uniformly with one man, one woman, and two children.

 Lou Zhongping realized the opportunities underlying.